DeimosMH/DCH_CppPrimerPlus/docs/exercises.md

 are called.
 You should leave the public interface unchanged (the same public methods with the same arguments) but alter the private section, including some of the private method and the method implementations.
-Test the modified version with Listing 11.15, which should be left unchanged because the public interface of the
+Test the modified version with Listing 11.15 (randwalk.cpp), which should be left unchanged because the public interface of the
 <code>Vector</code> class is unchanged.

-??? note "Code - program"
+??? note "Code - Program"
     <!--codeinclude-->
     [](../exercises/chapter11/ch11_2.cpp)
     <!--/codeinclude-->